 Digital consultants are an essential part of Chinese marketplaces.
 They provide effective customer service and increase customer satisfaction.
 One of the most popular virtual assistants is AliMe from Alibaba.
 It uses artificial intelligence and neural networks to process customer queries and provide answers to questions about products, shipping, payment and other aspects of shopping.

-JD also developed his own chatbot known as Jingdong Xiaoice.
+JD also developed its own chatbot known as Jingdong Xiaoice.
 It can carry on conversations with users, recommend products, and even emotionally adapt to the user’s mood.

 Chinese marketplaces have many game mechanics to attract and retain customers.
 These are quests, wheel of fortune, and virtual avatars.
 This also includes comprehensive customer loyalty programs.
 For example, Alibaba Group has a program called Alibaba Points, where users can earn points by purchasing on the Alibaba platform.